 - The three regulators are required to retain and share an up-to-date list of current Federal licenses, certificates and registrations with the public that are needed to create virtual assets or trade them.

 - The Act mandates the Treasury Secretary, Mr. Steven Mnuchin, an outspoken critic of unregulated cryptocurrencies, to create regulation by way of FinCEN to help track the transactional flow of cryptocurrencies.

 - It essentially defines“stablecoins” as “crypto-currencies” and divides them into reserve-backed stablecoins (backed 1:1 by a real-world asset in a bank account) and synthetic stablecoins (not reserve-backed).

 - It also defines a “Decentralized Oracle” for services that transmit or verify external data outside of a blockchain to help execute smart contract functions.

 What is the Crypto-Currency Act of 2020’s purpose?

 To bring “regulatory clarity to cryptocurrencies”.

-On 20 December 2019, various media reported that U.S. Congressman Mr. Paul Gosar (Arizona Republican) introduced the draft bill to the House of Representatives in order to bring “regulatory clarity” to cryptocurrencies.
+On 20 December 2019, U.S. Congressman Mr. Paul Gosar (Arizona Republican) introduced the draft bill in secret to the House of Representatives in order to bring “regulatory clarity” to cryptocurrencies.
 This entailed defining various types of digital assets and assigning federal regulators to police digital assets that fall in their jurisdiction.